Dear Family and Friends Concerned About Looking Wealthy,

 Not Looking Wealthy…What may some people think.

 When she came out of the house and saw the car, she broke into laughter.
 Then she said something to the effect of, “All you guys have is a “hooptie”?
 I thought that you would have something nice.”
-(Just in case you are not familiar, “hooptie” is slang for a dilapidated car.)
+(Just in case you are not familiar, “hooptie” is (or was) slang for a dilapidated car.)

 Well my husband and I proceeded to take to her destination.
 On the ride, she spent a lot of time telling us about a couple who she knew who were “making big bucks,” some would use the term “balling.”
-I imagine she was talking people looking wealthy.
+I imagine she was talking about people looking wealthy.

 The Truth About Our Not Looking Wealthy